- VN Council members

 The role of veterinary nurses is also highlighted in this award, in recognition of the vital role they play in caring for hospitalised patients.

-Required Modules: Anaesthesia; Dentistry; Infection Control; In-patients; Nursing; Pain Management; Surgery.
+Required Modules: Anaesthesia; Dentistry; Infection Control and Biosecurity; In-patients; Nursing; Pain Management and Welfare; Surgery.

 Patient Consultation Services Award